Artificial heart: SynCardia

-SynCardia is a company based in Tucson, Arizona, which currently has two separate models available.
+SynCardia Systems is a company based in Tucson, Arizona, which currently has two separate models of their artificial heart available.
 It is available in a 70cc and 50cc size.
 The 70cc model is used for biventricular heart failure in adult men, while the 50cc is for children and women.
-As good results with the TAH as a bridge to heart transplant accumulated, a trial of the CardioWest TAH (developed from the Jarvik 7 and now marketed as the Syncardia TAH) was initiated in 1993 and completed in 2002.
-The SynCardia was first approved for use in 2004 by the US Food and Drug Administration.

 As of 2014, more than 1,250 patients have received SynCardia artificial hearts.

-The device requires the use of the Companion 2 in-hospital driver, approved by the FDA in 2012, or the Freedom Driver System, approved in 2014, which allows some patients to return home.
-These drivers are large, heavy, but portable devices that generate air pulses to power the heart.
+The device has two drive systems available for patients to use; the Companion 2 in-hospital driver, approved by the FDA in 2012, or the Freedom Driver System, approved in 2014.
+The Companion 2 replaced the Circulatory Support System Console, which was the original drive system for the heart.
+The Freedom Driver System is a compact portable driver for greater mobility and can allow some patients to return home.
+To power the heart, the drivers send pulsed air through the drivelines into the heart.
 The drivers also monitor blood flow for each ventricle.

+In 1991 the rights to the Jarvik-7 were transferred to CardioWest, who resumed testing of the heart.
+Following good results with the TAH as a bridge to heart transplant, a trial of the CardioWest TAH was initiated in 1993 and completed in 2002.
+After the completion of this trial, CardioWest became SynCardia.
+The SynCardia total artificial heart was first approved for use in 2004 by the US Food and Drug Administration.

+Though the SynCardia shares its design with the Jarvik-7, improvements have been made throughout its lifespan, reducing the occurrence of stroke and bleeding.
+Lifespan while being supported by the device has also drastically improved, with one patient being supported by the device for over 7 years (2,555 days).

-In 2016, Syncardia filed for bankruptcy protection and was later acquired by the private equity firm Versa Capital Management.
+In 2016, SynCardia filed for bankruptcy protection and was later acquired by the private equity firm Versa Capital Management.
+In 2021, SynCardia was acquired by Hunniwell Lake Ventures under its portfolio company, Picard Medical.
+In April 2023, SynCardia filed to become a publicly traded company via SPAC.